Why Are Blurbs so Important?

 If you’ve managed to entice a potential reader to pick up your book (or look at your book’s page in an online bookstore) thanks to a genius title or an eye-catching cover, the hardest part is over.
 The blurb is usually the third aspect of your book that a potential reader inspects, after the cover and the title.
 If you think of the first two aspects as your book’s CV, then you can compare the blurb to a job interview or a sales pitch.

-Let’s take a look at the blurb of Gillian Flynn’s bestseller Gone Girl:
+To really get into the nitty-gritty of good blurb writing, let’s start with an example!
+Take a look at the blurb of Gillian Flynn’s bestseller Gone Girl:

 Who are you?